 Addressing Hawai‘i Veterans’ Unique Needs

 Hawaii’s veterans often face unique challenges that others on the mainland don’t have to face.
 It is my priority to tackle these issues head-on.
-Below are three examples:
+Below are four examples:

 Strengthening Veterans’ Healthcare

 An efficient and robust veterans healthcare system is critical to keeping our nation’s promises to our veterans, yet too often veterans do not receive the help they desperately need.
 To help keep our promises, as a Member of the House Appropriations Committee, for Fiscal Year 2021 I helped draft and pass legislation that provided $216.5 billion in both discretionary and mandatory funding for the VA, an increase of $19.4 billion above the prior year’s level.
-This included increases for mental health services, suicide prevention outreach, gender-specific healthcare, homeless assistance, telehealth and opioid abuse prevention as well as an historic $2.2 billion in funding for homeless veterans programs.
+This included increases for mental health services, suicide prevention outreach, gender-specific healthcare, telehealth and opioid abuse prevention as well as an historic $2.2 billion in funding for homeless veterans programs.

 Assisting with Your Individual Needs